UWRealityLab/vrcapstone19sp-team2/docs/README.md

       - Allow the player to hold and shoot gun
       - Add corresponding sound clips and light effects to the gun
     - Display an [animated book](https://assetstore.unity.com/packages/3d/characters/3d-animated-book-67997) that introduces the storyline

+### Week 8
+  - Yexiang Shao
+    - Foucsed on integration, bug fixing and hint system.
+    - UI Prototype.

+### Plan for next week
+  - Yexiang Shao
+    - Currently, "Who am I" is trivial and annoying, so plan to replace it with a smart and readable hint.
+This may require a lot of work, because we want our hints appear according to which puzzle the player has solved, which needs me to go over different gaming mechanism.
+    - Give a background panel for displaying hints.